kquist/DoubleML-Python/ML2Estimator_documentation.md

 - find_residuals(self, y_use,y_out,x_use,x_out,binary_outcome): This method uses x_use and y_use to fit a model, and then uses that calculates yhat=E[y|x_out].
 This method returns yhat and its residuals (y_out-yhat)

-- pl_Estimate(self,X,y,d,test_size, normalize,second_order_terms verbose, standard_errors):: This method is the implementation of the double machine learning partial linear estimation explained in Chernozhukov et. al. This method returns the class with the beta estimate stored in self.PL_beta and the standard error stored in self.PL_se
+- pl_estimate(self,X,y,d,test_size, normalize,second_order_terms verbose, standard_errors):: This method is the implementation of the double machine learning partial linear estimation explained in Chernozhukov et. al. This method returns the class with the beta estimate stored in self.PL_beta and the standard error stored in self.PL_se

-- interactive_Estimate(self,X,y,d,test_size,normalize, second_order_terms, drop_zero_divide, modify_zero_divide,verbose): This method is the implementation of the double machine learning interactive estimation explained in Chernozhukov et. al. This method returns the class with the beta estimate stored in self.Interactive_beta and the standard errorstored in self.Interactive_se
+- interactive_estimate(self,X,y,d,test_size,normalize, second_order_terms, drop_zero_divide, modify_zero_divide,verbose): This method is the implementation of the double machine learning interactive estimation explained in Chernozhukov et. al. This method returns the class with the beta estimate stored in self.Interactive_beta and the standard errorstored in self.Interactive_se